Red-Tailed Black Shark

 Provided sufficient cover is available this species is relatively unfussy in terms of décor, and should not harm softer-leaved plants.
 However it will thrive in a set-up designed to resemble a flowing river with a substrate of variably-sized rocks, gravel and some larger, water-worn boulders.

 This can be further furnished with driftwood roots and branches plus aquatic plants from genera such as Microsorum, Bolbitis or Anubias which can be grown attached to the décor.
-Bright lighting will promote the growth of algae upon which the fish will graze.
+Bright lighting will promote the growth of algae and associated microorganisms, upon which the fish will graze.